Odunsih/HNG1/Readme.md

 ## How to Play

-1. The game will display a color in the main color box.
+1. The game will display a color in the main color box which is the target color.
-2. Choose the correct color from the options below.
+2. Choose the correct color from the options below the main color box.
 3. If you guess correctly, your score will increase, and a new color will be displayed.
-4. If you guess incorrectly, the game will display your final score and reset.
+4. If you guess incorrectly, the game will end and display your final score and reset.

 ## Features